Sunny1619/BlogApp/README.md

 * Used Auth App To Implement User Accounts.
 * HTML And CSS Used To Design The Site.
 * Class Based Views Is Used To Implement The Features.
+* SQLite Is Used For DataBase.
+* App Is Ready To Deploy On Heroku.